vuejs/rfcs/active-rfcs/0000-script-setup.md

 Some users may be concerned that it is no longer clear what variables are exposed to the template vs. those that are not.
 However, it can be argued that there is no practical benefits in being able to tell this.

-In the past we have always considered the `<script>` and `<template>` parts of an SFC to be separate parts that need an explicit protocol to be "connected".
+In the past we have always considered the `<script>` and `<template>` parts of an SFC to be separate parts that need an explicit `this` context to be "connected".
 It does feel different to have this separation blurred.
 However, if we switch the scoping mental model to view an SFC as returning a render function from the `setup()` closure instead:

 ```js
 function setup() {